White Label GDPR Compliant Audit Platform: Why Clients Won't Share Sensitive Documents Until Your Legal Links Are Visible

 That's the difference between a deal that closes and a deal that dies on a compliance officer's desk.

-If you're working with regulated industries, law firms, financial services, or any European client, this is a solved problem.
+If your firm is working with regulated industries, law firms, financial services, or any European client, this is a solved problem.
 It just needs to be set up.

-Why do enterprise clients stall on legal review during AI audits?
+Why do enterprise clients stall on legal review during an AI readiness assessment?

-Enterprise clients stall when the platform's terms of service include data clauses that don't pass their legal team's review.
-A consultant using a white-label platform with configurable ToS links can point legal reviewers to their own terms, not a vendor's boilerplate.
+Enterprise clients stall when the platform's terms of service include data clauses their legal team will not accept.
+A firm using a white-label platform with configurable terms links can point legal reviewers to its own document, so sign-off stays scoped to the engagement instead of a SaaS vendor's template.

 Tags